Adelaide–Darwin railway line: First steps toward a transcontinental railway

+Tarcoola to Alice Springs

 By 1967, interest in a transcontinental route had revived again.
 Extension of the route then in existence was one of three options considered, but a route far to the west, largely free of flood events, was chosen.
-Construction of the current 828 km (515 mi) kilometre line from Tarcoola to Alice Springs began in April 1975, opening in October 1980; the CAR closed shortly after.
-By then, the NAR had closed (in June 1976) following the closure of the iron ore mine at Frances Creek.
+Construction of the current 828 km (515 mi) kilometre line from Tarcoola to Alice Springs began in April 1975, opening in October 1980.
+The CAR closed shortly after.
+By then, the NAR had closed, in June 1976, following the closure of the iron ore mine at Frances Creek.

+Alice Springs to Darwin

-In January 1983, the federal government announced its intention to extend the standard gauge line from Alice Springs to Darwin to complete the Adelaide–Darwin rail corridor.
+In 1983, the federal government announced its intention to extend the standard gauge line from Alice Springs to Darwin to complete the Adelaide–Darwin rail corridor.
 It was planned to open in 1988, Australia's bicentenary year.
-However, after a change of federal government in March 1983, the new government cancelled the project, and the project languished for a further 16 years.
+After a change of federal government in March 1983, the new government cancelled the project, and the project languished for a further 16 years.